Oglebay Institute

-Oglebay Institute is a 501(c)(3) non-profit organization incorporated on July 29, 1930, and located in Wheeling, West Virginia.
+Oglebay Institute is a 501(c)(3) non-profit organization incorporated on July 29, 1930, and located in Wheeling, West Virginia, United States of America.

 History

-The organization's founder, Earl W. Oglebay willed his country estate to the City of Wheeling for use "as a public park for the enjoyment, recreation and education of the greatest number of people."
+The organization's founder, Earl W. Oglebay, willed his country estate to the City of Wheeling for use "as a public park for the enjoyment, recreation and education of the greatest number of people."
 Part of Oglebay's vision allowed for an organization that would offer cultural and educational activities.
 Thus, Oglebay Institute was formed to be governed by an elected Board of Trustees.

-Under the terms of the bequest by the late Colonel E. W. Oglebay in 1926, the area now known as Oglebay Park was given to the City of Wheeling for "so long as the people shall operate it for purposes of public recreation and education".
+Under the terms of the bequest by the late Colonel E. W. Oglebay in 1926, the area now known as Oglebay Park was given to the City of Wheeling for "so long as the people shall operate it for purposes of public recreation and education."
 Shortly after acceptance of the bequest by the City of Wheeling two years later, Oglebay Institute was incorporated (1930) with the following stated objectives and purposes: